-Stine Marie Fischer made her debut at Oper Stuttgart in 2014 in Rihm’s Jakob Lenz, followed by Stubenmädchen in Boesman’s Der Reigen, Bradamante in Handel’s Alcina, Dryade in Strauss’ Ariadne auf Naxos, Annina in Strauss’ Der Rosenkavalier, Pollina in Tchaikovsky’s Queen of Spades, as well as Maddalena in Verdi’s Rigoletto.
-During the 2018/2019 season, she will sing in new productions of Henze’s Der Prinz von Homburg and Prokofiew’s L’amour des trois oranges.
+Stine Marie Fischer made her company debut at Oper Stuttgart in 2014 and has since become a member of the ensemble.
+Her repertoire includes the title role in Bizet’s Carmen, Stubenmädchen in Boesman’s Der Reigen, Bradamante in Handel’s Alcina, Dryade in Strauss’ Ariadne auf Naxos, Annina in Strauss’ Der Rosenkavalier, Pollina in Tchaikovsky’s Queen of Spades and Maddalena in Verdi’s Rigoletto.
+In June 2021, she made her debut at Semperoper Dresden.

 Stine Marie Fischer has appeared as a guest artist at Oper Frankfurt since 2010, singing in Mozart’s Die Zauberflöte, Reimann’s Ghost Sonata, Strauss‘ Ariadne auf Naxos, Wagner’s Die Walküre and Verdi’s Rigoletto.
 The German contralto made her debuts at L’Opéra Monte Carlo in 2013, Théâtre Royal de la Monnaie in Brussels in 2015, Deutsche Oper am Rhein in Düsseldorf-Duisburg and Staatsoper Berlin in 2017.
 In 2019, she returned to Théâtre Royal de la Monnaie for Rimsky-Korsakov’s The Tale of Tsar Saltan.
 She has worked with directors including Andrea Breth, Brigitte Fassbaender, Nicola Hümpel, Armin Petras, Axel Ranisch, Dmitri Tcherniakov and Jossi Wieler.